FionaMacNeill/tiitextmining/README.md

 ## Here's one I made earlier...

-Yes you do get something pretty at the end, but this tutorial is also about gaining an understanding of the data.
+Yes, you do get something pretty at the end, but this tutorial is also about gaining an understanding of the data.

 <img src="https://raw.githubusercontent.com/FionaMacNeill/tiitextmining/master/wordcloud_demo_example.png" alt= "Word Cloud Example" width="400px" />